 So how do you ensure that your music shows up on the correct profile?
 If you don’t want to change your name (take out some vowels, like “The Weeknd”), then the best way is to talk to your distributor before release day.

 If you distribute with iMusician, we make it easy for you to make sure there aren’t any bad surprises on release day.
-If you’ve released music before, just send us the Spotify URI and the Apple Music URL after you submit your release for distribution.
-You can find the link to the form in the email confirmation.
-If your release has multiple artists (for example, "Feat.", "Remixer") remember to provide us with their URIs and URLs as well.
+If you’ve released music before, just follow these instructions.

 You can find your Spotify URI here: